 The smallest unit of Bitcoin

-The smallest unit of Bitcoin is the Satoshi.
-Named after BTC’s creator, Satoshi Nakamoto, it’s equal to 0.00000001 Bitcoin.
-At a Bitcoin price of 10,000 USD, that’s the equivalent of 0.0001 USD, or one one-hundredth of a cent!
+The smallest unit of bitcoin currently available on the main Bitcoin blockchain is the Satoshi.
+Named after BTC’s creator, Satoshi Nakamoto, it’s equal to 0.00000001 bitcoin.
+At a Bitcoin price of 40,000 USD, that’s the equivalent of 0.0004 USD, or one four-hundredth of a cent!
 Pretty small.
 It’s unlikely you’ll buy or send just one Satoshi, but the option exists.

 Hal Finney, the recipient of the first Bitcoin transaction sent by Satoshi Nakamoto, gets the second smallest unit of Bitcoin named after him.
 It’s 0.0000001 Bitcoin, or 0.001 USD.